Introduction

 or false

-for each vector elements.
+for each of the vector elements.
 The reduction

 .
 The code may look as follows: